 }

-As well as controlled components, React also allows you to use uncontrolled components.
-With this approach, the state of the form is stored in the DOM itself.
-This method is only needed for integration with third-party libraries or for working with legacy code.
-In a normal situation, you wouldn't need it.
+As well as controlled components, React also allows you to use uncontrolled ones.
+With this approach, we store the state of the form in the DOM.
+This method is only needed when we integrate with third-party libraries or work on legacy code.
+In a normal situation, you would not need it.

 <textarea>